 If you’re looking for an immersive cultural experience and a chance to connect with nature, the nature hike and community walk at Lake Bunyonyi is a must-do activity.
-Contact Trek Africa Tours for more information on these exciting activities as part of your post-gorilla trek itinerary in Ruhija.
+Contact Trek Africa Expeditions for more information on these exciting activities as part of your post-gorilla trek itinerary in Ruhija.

 If you are looking for an adventurous activity after your gorilla trek in Ruhija, then mountain biking around Lake Bunyonyi is the perfect option for you.
 As you ride on your mountain bike, you will get a chance to explore the breathtaking scenery, interact with the locals and immerse yourself in the unique African culture.
 You can easily rent a mountain bike with the assistance of a local English-speaking guide, who will take you through the best trails around the lake, pointing out the highlights and sharing their knowledge of the area.
 This activity can be done at any time, before or after your gorilla trek, and doesn’t require any pre-booking, making it a great spontaneous adventure option.
 Don’t miss out on this exciting experience of discovering Lake Bunyonyi on a mountain bike!

 Lake Bunyonyi is an ideal destination for those interested in island exploration and historical research.
 With 29 islands to discover, visitors can embark on a boat ride or a dugout canoe to visit each island and learn about its unique history and attractions.
 The famous Punishment Island, for example, has a rich history of how it was used to punish young pregnant girls in the community.